David Beard (volleyball)

 David Beard (born 23 October 1973) is an Australian volleyball player, who twice competed for the Men's National Team at the Summer Olympics: Sydney 2000 and Athens 2004.

 Born in Albany, Western Australia, Beard started his volleyball career at Monbulk College in 1983.
 Beard played as a passer or power hitter.
-He was the captain of the national squad for several years and competed professionally in Germany and Italy.
+He was the captain of the national squad for several years and competed professionally in Japan, Germany and Italy.